mlibrary/about-amherst/src/content/blog/2026-09-15-congratulations-to-the-acp-author-finalists-winners-of-the-2026-acls-open-access-book-prizes-and-arcadia-open-access-publishing-award.md

 date: 2026-09-15T18:11:23.224Z
 ---
-Supported by the American Council of Learned Societies and Arcadia, [these prizes](https://www.acls.org/2026-acls-open-access-book-prizes-and-arcadia-open-access-publishing-awards/), in six categories, recognize the authors and publishers of exceptional and innovative open access humanities books published from 2019 to 2024.
+Supported by the American Council of Learned Societies and Arcadia, [these prizes](https://www.acls.org/2026-acls-open-access-book-prizes-and-arcadia-open-access-publishing-awards/) recognize the authors and publishers of exceptional and innovative open access humanities books published from 2019 to 2024.